schombert/Project-Alice/docs/rules.md

 ### Naval supply points

-- naval supply score: you get one point per level of naval base that is either in a core province or connected by land to the capital.
-You get define:NAVAL_BASE_NON_CORE_SUPPLY_SCORE per level of other naval bases
+- naval supply score: you get define:NAVAL_BASE_SUPPLY_SCORE_BASE x (2 to the power of (its-level - 1)) for each naval base or define:NAVAL_BASE_SUPPLY_SCORE_EMPTY for each state without one, multiplied by define:NAVAL_BASE_NON_CORE_SUPPLY_SCORE if it is neither a core nor connected to the capital.
 - ships consume naval base supply at their supply_consumption_score.
 Going over the naval supply score comes with various penalties (described elsewhere).

 ## Movements